reinhart1010/nix/docs/en/linux/enum4linux.md

 ---
 # enum4linux

-Tool for enumerating Windows and Samba information from remote systems.
+Enumerate Windows and Samba information from remote systems.
 More information: <https://labs.portcullis.co.uk/tools/enum4linux/>.

 - Try to enumerate using all methods: